espocrm/documentation/user-guide/emails.md

 Available since version 5.9.0.

-Note: It's an expiremental feature.
+Note: This is an expiremental feature.

 Email templates also support handlebars.
 It's the same template system used for PDF templates with double-brace placeholders, like `{{name}}`.